Efficient Information Retrieval for Sensing via Continuous Measurement: Matrix product state representation of the emission field

 where we have defined the Lindblad operator ${\cal D}[J]\rho\equiv J\rho J^\dag-\frac{1}{2}\{J^\dag J,\rho\}$.

 In summary, driven-dissipative quantum optical systems emits correlated photonic field as captured by the MPSs.
-The elementary building blocks of these states are the individual tensors $A_{[n]}$ which depend on the dynamic parameters of the system via Eq.~\eqref{eq:KrausOP}.
-As we discuss in the following, this opens an attractive avenue towards the sensing of unknown parameters by encoding them in the system dynamics and continuous detection of the environment.
+The elementary building blocks of these states are the individual tensors $A_{[n]}$, which depend on the dynamic parameters of the system via Eq.~\eqref{eq:KrausOP}.
+As we discuss in the following, this allows for the sensing of unknown parameters via continuous detection of the emission field.